 Trailheads have been strategically placed throughout the County, located near Hwy 32/64 intersection, just East of Chute Pond, in Gillett at Zippel Park, in Suring near the Village Hall, and in Lakewood on Hwy 32.
 The Nicolet State Recreational Trail starts in Gillett and runs 90 miles north to connect to numerous trail systems.

 - Stay seated and lean slightly in the direction of the turn

 - Accelerate gently, so the track does not spin

 - Always look towards the front, not behind you

 - All drivers must be at least 21 years of age.
-Anyone born on or after January 1st, 1985 is required by Wisconsin state law to obtain a snowmobile safety certificate from the Wisconsin DNR as well as a Wisconsin DNR customer number ID.
+Anyone born on or after January 1st, 1985, is required by Wisconsin state law to obtain a snowmobile safety certificate from the Wisconsin DNR and a Wisconsin DNR customer number ID.
 The certificate must be carried by anyone operating a snowmobile meeting the above requirements.
 Please visit the Wisconsin DNR website for more information.